There’s lots of great content out there if you want to go into the QA process in depth. Including our Ultimate Guide To Quality Assurance here.

 For example, you might notice that among agents that started less than six months ago, there is a relatively high fail rate for compliance-related criteria.
 This allows you to dig a bit deeper – has the quality of compliance training decreased since then, or have you been short of time to train them?
 You can then take action to correct this issue.

 Or, on an individual level, you might notice particular agents have particular criteria they consistently score poorly on.
 For example you might notice that, whilst excellent on the phone, a particular agent is marked down on email quality.
-This allows you to provide targeted coaching to your agents
+This allows you to provide targeted customer service coaching to your agents

 4. Provide Your Agents With Feedback